gatemedia/api-tommy/README.md

 ApiTommy is an opinionated little tool used to generate a wiki page documenting your APIs based on Rails/Rails-api.

-Basically, you document you classes using a standard.
+Basically, you document your classes using a standard.
 There is no modification in your code.
 You then run this tool and it will automatically generate and update your github wiki.

 ## Installation